seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 Thanks, good sir:
-You’re kindly welcome.
+You're kindly welcome.

 **IACHIMO**
 *Aside*
 All of her that is out of door most rich!
-If she be furnish’d with a mind so rare,
+If she be furnish'd with a mind so rare,
 She is alone the Arabian bird, and I
 Have lost the wager.
 Boldness be my friend!
 Arm me, audacity, from head to foot!